5 Days in New York City: Complete First-Timer Itinerary

 Brooklyn Bridge Sunrise Walk

-Catch the bridge nearly empty with golden sunrise light and perfect Manhattan skyline views.
+Catch the bridge with morning light and Manhattan skyline views in front of you.

 How to Do It:

-- • Walk Brooklyn → Manhattan so skyline views are in front of you.
+- • Walk Brooklyn → Manhattan so skyline views stay in front of you.

-- • Stay in pedestrian lane (marked)—cyclists get angry if you wander.
+- • Stay in the pedestrian lane (marked)—cyclists get angry if you wander.

 Tips

-- → Midday summer crossings are brutally hot with no shade.
+- → Midday summer crossings are brutally hot with no shade—morning or evening only.

 Afternoon